One of the seven deadly sins and generally not something I’ve ever really been afflicted with before, vanity is a dirty

 I don’t know how bad I’m supposed to feel about this though.
 In a world of daily selfies, vlogs and the art of immaculate presentation, is vanity not just par for the course?

 Never was I one of the girls who gave a shit about their looks.
-Honestly, and without faux-coyness, I can tell you that the state of my face has never factored that highly on my list of things to give a toss about.
+Honestly, and without faux-coyness, I can tell you that the state of my face has never factored that highly on my list of things to care about.
 Obviously I went through the post-teen phase of flinging a load of sparkly eye-glitter on my face, but in general, make-up was never really a thing I did either.
-I just wasn’t that arsed about how I looked, and I didn’t really give much thought to what anyone else might have felt when confronted with my pale little grid either.
+I just wasn’t that concerned about how I looked, and I didn’t really give much thought to what anyone else might have felt when confronted with my pale little face either.

 It’s not a particularly flattering light, and while I don’t blame the rise of Instagram perfection entirely, I definitely think it’s got some responsibility for the world’s increasing obsession with aesthetics.

 It’s certainly affected how critically I view my own face now.

 I can’t say I ever expected the day to come where I’d fork out my own cash on crap like sponges for my foundation, or actually Google ‘tooth-whitening near me’, as if I could ever afford such frivolous luxury.
 And yet, these days are fast upon me.
 I’m now noticing things on my face that never used to be there.
 Little wrinkles.
 Age spots.
 Dark patches which I just know are from years of sun damage.

 And as much as I’d love to style it out as my old self usually would, it turns out I’m not enough of a liar to pretend that it doesn’t freak me the hell out.

 |What are you looking at?|